Basic information about the UK

 Lots of culture, sightseeing and good hiking paths – that is the basis for a wonderful hiking holiday.
 But what would a hiking tour in Great Britain be without the corresponding culinary delights of the region?
 Be sure to try the signature afternoon tea with a lovely cup of tea, scones, cupcakes and sandwiches.
 It goes without saying that hiking in England is not possible without the classic fish and chips.
 For this purpose, the fresh fish is fried in a thin batter and enjoyed with fries, salt, vinegar or ketchup.
 A meat and veggie pie is a must on your walking holiday in Cornwall.
 Apart from the popular tea there is also a broad selection of drinks in Great Britain.
 Choose from a wide variety of whiskey and scotch, ale or cider.

 Whether you're on a hiking holiday in England, Scotland or Wales – Great Britain, with its picturesque natural landscape, cultural sights and culinary highlights ensures a perfect active time-out break.
 The animal world in Great Britain is correspondingly diverse.
-You might be lucky enough to spot seals or puffins on a coastal hike in Scotland, or spot dolphins, seals or peregrine falcons on our walking holiday Cornwall's Coastal Path.
+You might be lucky enough to spot seals or puffins, or spot dolphins, seals or peregrine falcons on our walking holiday Cornwall's Coastal Path.
 Either way, hiking in Britain will delight you.

 5 reasons for a hiking holiday in Great Britain